How to Build a DIY Outdoor Gear Room for $120

 I never thought I’d be that person who had more than one sleeping bag, a backpack for any occasion, and two snowboard setups.
 But alas, it happened and hey, I’m pretty happy about it.
 However, it was time to get organized!
 So what did I do?
 Waited until the weather got crummy.
-Then, I got to work fitting out some unfinished space in my basement and built a DIY gear room.
+Then, I got to work fitting out some unfinished space in my basement and built my own gear closet.

 First of all, don’t let a DIY with power tools intimidate you.
 This is something that with a little pre-planning anyone can do.
 I used to work as a construction worker framing small metal buildings and I’m pretty accident prone.
 I once broke a window with a forklift – so if I can do this, so can you.
 Don’t be shy, get those tool belts on and get to work!